-Today, HR has moved beyond the one way monotonous transactions like scheduling interviews, coordinating, rolling out offer letters and other admin responsibilities.
+Today, HR has moved beyond the one-way monotonous transactions like scheduling interviews, coordinating, rolling out offer letters, and other administrative responsibilities.
 Human Resource Management has a LOT to do with technology, future planning, making strategic decisions, talent management & engagement.
 If you look back, you can see how vastly HR trends have changed in the past year.

 Why Human Resource Management is of Interest to the CEO?

-Concepts like work-load analysis, work-life balance, market trend analysis, keeping a tab on the new upcoming roles, proper enforcement of labour laws and implementing employee friendly policies are instrumental in success of any organization.
+Concepts like workload analysis, work-life balance, market trend analysis, keeping tabs on the new upcoming roles, proper enforcement of labour laws, and implementing employee-friendly policies are instrumental in the success of any organization.

-For a CEO to shape a company’s vision and near future, discussions about its people / employees needs to be on the table.
-This is only possible, if the Head of HR or the CHRO reports directly to the CEO.
-This reduces the “middle men” or rather multiple layers of middle management and allows the business leader to understand the needs of the employees and address the pain points to become a better leader.
+For a CEO to shape a company’s vision and near future, discussions about its people/employees need to be on the table.
+This is only possible if the Head of HR or the CHRO reports directly to the CEO.
+This reduces the “middlemen” or rather multiple layers of middle management and allows the business leader to understand the needs of the employees and address the pain points to become a better leader.

-Top 4 reasons why the people in charge of Human Resources & People Management must report to the CEO:
+Top 4 Reasons Why the People in Charge of Human Resources and People Management Must Report to the CEO:

-As mentioned earlier, having a direct connect with the workforce is the best way a leader can function.
-It allows them to get an instant pulse of its people and get first hand feedback on company policies, process and platforms.
-Fewer the middle men, lesser will be the chances of a message getting distorted.
-Hence it makes absolute sense for the Head of HR to be in constant touch with the CEO.
+As mentioned earlier, having a direct connection with the workforce is the best way a leader can function.
+It allows them to get an instant pulse of its people and get first-hand feedback on company policies, processes and platforms.
+The fewer the middlemen, the lesser will be the chances of a message getting distorted.
+Hence, it makes absolute sense for the Head of HR to be in constant touch with the CEO.

-Are the employees over worked?
-Are the employee under paid?
+Are the employees overworked?
+Are the employees underpaid?
 What is their happiness quotient?
 Is your company a great place to work in?
 How productive is the environment at work?
 Is there disguised unemployment?
-These are some of the important issues, a futuristic leader must have satisfactory answers to.
+These are some of the important issues a futuristic leader must have satisfactory answers to.

 4. Favourable Financial Outcomes